At Civicorps, we are committed to your wellbeing. This isn’t just a job or a school. We are here to help the whole person you are.

 We know that life isn’t just about work – it’s also about having fun!

 We also have a long history of creating opportunities for Corpsmembers to connect with nature by going on outdoor recreational adventures.
-While our Outdoor Adventure program is currently on a pandemic pause, in a typical year we host several excursions, including backpacking trips, kayaking trips, white water rafting, cross country skiing, and family camping trips for Corpsmembers with children.
-We expect to return to providing these adventures again at some future point, and we’ll provide them for a long time to come.
+In a typical year we host several excursions, including backpacking trips, kayaking trips, white water rafting, and cross country skiing.

 If you discover through your work at Civicorps that you love the outdoors and you’re prepared for a commitment to “intense work in miserable living conditions for minimal pay,” you might consider applying for the Backcountry Trails Program (BCTP).
 We’ve helped many Corpsmembers gain entry to this 40 year old program, run through the California Conservation Corps in partnership with AmeriCorps.
 Hands-on trail work, living and working in remote wilderness locations, five months completely off the grid, and the potential to earn an AmeriCorps scholarship make the Backcountry Trails Program incredibly unique.
 Corpsmembers call the BCTP experience unforgettable and transformative.